-For all new buildings, 100% water requirement for the total exterior landscaping must be irrigated using nonpotable water or by use of drip or subsoil water delivery systems.
-The landscaping shall also include the area for green roofs.
+For all new buildings, 100% water requirement for the total exterior landscaping must be irrigated using non-potable water or by use of drip or subsoil water delivery systems.
+The requirements stated in Dubai Building Code Part H, H.5.2.5 Water-efficient irrigation must be followed.